A220man/GamesByA220man/README.md

 Get as far as you can in a 30-minute timer.

 A fast-paced 2D platformer that tests your speed and agility.
 Race against a 30-minute clock through a series of challenging, procedurally generated obstacle courses.
 Unlock powerful modifiers, customize your character, and push your limits to set a new high score.

+🚆 Japan Subway Train Match Game
+A memory card matching game for train enthusiasts.
+Flip cards to find pairs and collect beautifully detailed models of real trains from Japan's most famous subway systems.

+Real-World Subway Levels: Play through levels based on the actual subway networks of Tokyo, Osaka, Kyoto, Fukuoka, and more.

+Build Your Collection: Unlock and collect dozens of accurately detailed train models.

+In-Depth Train Info: Click any collected train to view multiple images and learn about its service history, number of cars, and technical specs.

+Historic Trains: Play a special level to collect iconic and beloved rolling stock that has been retired from service.